wearpants/twiggy/doc/configuration.rst

 * messages with the name field equal to ``betty`` and level >= ``INFO``
 * messages with the name field glob-matching ``brian.*``

-``addEmitters`` populates the `twiggy.emitters` dictionary:
+:func:`addEmitters` populates the :data:`emitters` dictionary:

 .. doctest::

     >>> emitters.keys()
     ['alice', 'betty', 'brian.*']

-:class:`Emitters <Emitter>` can be removed by deleting them from this dict.
+:class:`Emitters <.Emitter>` can be removed by deleting them from this dict.
 The filters and min_level may be modified during the running of the application, but outputs *cannot* be changed.
 Instead, remove the emitter and re-add it.

 .. doctest::